akostrik/stage_telegram_python/README.md

 Go [to the MongoDB interface](https://cloud.mongodb.com/) - Database - Connect - Drives - `to get you MongoDB connection string`

-Note: Be careful not to publish your MongoDB connection token on the internet and not to transmit it to unknown people.
+Note: Be careful not to publish your MongoDB connection token on the internet and not to transmit it to unknown people

 <!-- TOC --><a name="openai-configuration"></a>
 ## OpenAI configuration